Installing IDA Application(v3.x, v2.x)

 <!-- To enable https, there should be a keyStore object, you could update the password value, by default is idaAdmin.-->

-<!-- Please be careful before updating the password filed,
+<!-- Please be careful before updating the password field,

-You must delete the generated key.p12 and Itpa.keys in the ${server.output.dir}/resources/security folder firstly!-->
+You must delete the generated key.p12 and Itpa.keys in the ${server.output.dir}/resources/security folder first!-->

 <keyStore id="defaultKeyStore" password="idaAdmin" />